akuhara/Spec_Deconv/README.md

 ## Requirements

-* Fortran compilar
+* Fortran compiler

 * FFTW library

 ## Install

 Type `make` in the root directory.
-You may need to edit `Makefile` in accordance with the compilar you use and the path to the FFTW library.
+You may need to edit `Makefile` in accordance with the compiler you use and the path to the FFTW library.

 ## Synopsis